ARM-software/astc-encoder/Docs/FormatOverview.md

 "partitions" - to be assigned to a single block.
 Each texel is then assigned to a single partition for the purposes of decompression.

-Rather then directly storing the partition assignment for each texel, which would need a lot of decompressor hardware to store it for all block sizes, we generate it procedurally.
+Rather than directly storing the partition assignment for each texel, which would need a lot of decompressor hardware to store it for all block sizes, we generate it procedurally.
 Each block only needs to store the partition index - which is the seed for the procedural generator - and the per texel assignment